Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/09-porting-serial-to-mpi.md

 - `unew`: during an iterative step, is used to hold the newly calculated temperature of a section in the stick
 - `rho`: holds a separate coefficient for each section of the stick, used as part of the iterative calculation to represent potentially different boundary conditions for each section of the stick.
 For simplicity, we'll assume completely homogeneous boundary conditions, so these potentials are zero

-Note we are defining our array size with two additional elements, the first of which represents a touching 'boundary' before the stick, i.e. something with a potentially different temperature touching the stick.
+Note we are defining each of our array sizes with two additional elements, the first of which represents a touching 'boundary' before the stick, i.e. something with a potentially different temperature touching the stick.
 The second added element is at the end of the stick, representing a similar boundary at the opposite end.

 The next step is to initialise the initial conditions of the simulation: